jfmatth/mywagtailsite/README.md

 First attempt at following the tutorial and then dockerizing for local and K8s usage.

+## Branches
+- Development - this is where I'll improve the general repo and merge into Master as I see fit.
+Github actions also builds off this branch when pushed or updated.

+- branches of Development, used for learning or trying out stuff.

 ## Building images for Podman
 We will use the build powershell script to build our image locall, need two files:
 - IMAGE - the ghcr.io path for the image